Ebunoluwa1/Social-proof/README.md

 ## Acknowledgments

-I was challenged by the code written by Pyaethin for this same project, I liked how pyaethin's code is neat and readable.
+I was challenged by the code written by Pyaethein for this same project, I liked how pyaethein's code is neat and readable.
 So I decided to redo this project again.
-I'd like to appreciate Pyaethin for giving his best in all He does.Thank you for encouraging me to do better.
+I'd like to appreciate Pyaethein for giving his best in all He does.Thank you for encouraging me to do better.